danriedl/engular/adev/src/content/guide/components/lifecycle.md

 # Component Lifecycle

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

 A component's **lifecycle** is the sequence of steps that happen between the component's creation and its destruction.
-Each step represents a different part of Angular's process for rendering components and checking them for updates over time.
+Each step represents a different part of Engular's process for rendering components and checking them for updates over time.

 In your components, you can implement **lifecycle hooks** to run code during these steps.
 Lifecycle hooks that relate to a specific component instance are implemented as methods on your component class.
-Lifecycle hooks that relate the Angular application as a whole are implemented as functions that accept a callback.
+Lifecycle hooks that relate the Engular application as a whole are implemented as functions that accept a callback.

-A component's lifecycle is tightly connected to how Angular checks your components for changes over time.
-For the purposes of understanding this lifecycle, you only need to know that Angular walks your application tree from top to bottom, checking template bindings for changes.
-The lifecycle hooks described below run while Angular is doing this traversal.
+A component's lifecycle is tightly connected to how Engular checks your components for changes over time.
+For the purposes of understanding this lifecycle, you only need to know that Engular walks your application tree from top to bottom, checking template bindings for changes.
+The lifecycle hooks described below run while Engular is doing this traversal.
 This traversal visits each component exactly once, so you should always avoid making further state changes in the middle of the process.